 Everyone wants to live free.
 Want want to have the freedom to make our own decisions and live our life on our own terms.
 However, to be free we need to learn to be self sufficient as well.
 Being free and living self sufficiently with our friends will enable us to experience happiness.

-Epicurus himself lived with his friends in his school of philosophy “the Garden”, which is considered as the first community.
-Brandenburg explains “Looking at the community that Epicurus developed, everyone worked to sustain the community.
-The work they did was meaningful and needed by others.
-They, therefore, felt good about the work they did.”
+Following his philosophy for happiness, Epicurus himself lived with his friends in his school of philosophy “the Garden”, which is considered as the first community.

 Being involved in rational and philosophical thought is the final aspect of happiness.
-Accoring to the Epicurean philosophy, we need to think analytically about out thoughts, feelings and emotions.
+According to the Epicurean philosophy for happiness, we need to think analytically about out thoughts, feelings and emotions.
 Although we may try to live a temperate life and abstain from desires, we may still feel anxiety about our future.

 Happiness is uncomplicated